AbdurNawaz/Image-Captioning-with-BERT/README.md

 # Image-Captioning

-This Repository contains the Pytorch implementation of the research paper [Show, Attend and Tell](https://arxiv.org/pdf/1502.03044.pdf) with improvemnts in the decoder part as we integrate BERT context vectors into training instead of LSTMs as used in the original paper.
+This Repository contains the Pytorch implementation of the research paper [Show, Attend and Tell](https://arxiv.org/pdf/1502.03044.pdf) with improvemnts in the decoder part as BERT context vectors have been integrated into training.

 Parts of this codes in this project has been taken from the following repositries:
 1. https://github.com/parksunwoo/show_attend_and_tell_pytorch/blob/master/prepro.py